Yesterday, I did an interview with Corbett Barr for his website Think Traffic and told him my biggest fear when I launched this blog: starting over.

 7. Create conversations

-This is the secret to building a comment: don’t just talk at people, but invite them into an ongoing discussion about a topic that interests them.
+And this is the secret to building a community: don't just talk at people, but invite them into an ongoing discussion about a topic that interests them.

 8. Write for an audience